 The AAdvantage Platinum Select personal and business cards currently have a nice 50,000-mile bonus.
 Last year that bonus dropped down to the standard 30,000 miles in February, so look for that one to disappear soon.

 Alaska Airlines is a perennial favorite among frequent flyers due to its excellent service, solid redemptions on its own metal, generous stopover policy and some outstanding awards on partner airlines.
 One of its best features of the carrier’s co-branded card is its annual companion fare at just $99.
 The sign-up bonus for that card went up to 30,000 miles from 25,000 in May.
 This may be the new standard bonus for the carrier.

 Lufthansa Miles & More isn’t the most popular program among U.S.-based travelers, but it has some redemption bright spots.
 In particular, booking through Miles & More is one of the easiest ways to get an award ticket in Lufthansa’s fabulous first class cabin.
 That’s a great option if you like luxurious travel and you’re planning a trip to Europe.
 It’s also a good program for booking first class domestic flights on United.

 Lufthansa has traditionally offered a 50,000-mile bonus for its World Elite MasterCard a few times a year.
 However, last year only saw the offer come up once, and that was briefly in March.
 Jump on it the next time you see it come around and start booking some first class flights.

 When Should You Apply for a New Card?

 But if you’re planning ahead and stockpiling miles for the future, why not wait for the best offers.
-Card issuers keep adding more and more restrictions to make it increasingly difficult to churn credit cards.
-So if you can, save those applications until you can get the maximum points or miles.
+Card issuers keep adding more and more restrictions to make it increasingly difficult to get more cards.
+So if you can, save those applications until you can